discordjs/guide/guide/popular-topics/embeds.md

 ## Using the embed constructor

-discord.js features the <DocsLink path="class/EmbedBuilder" /> utility class for easy construction and manipulation of embeds.
+discord.js features the <DocsLink path="EmbedBuilder:Class" /> utility class for easy construction and manipulation of embeds.

 ```js
 // at the top of your file